Hit enter to search or ESC to close

 Throughout the years, I’ve had the privilege of building strong, trusting, and respectful relationships with many families.
 Working alongside their tamariki and watching them grow into the incredible people they are today continues to be one of the greatest joys of my work.

-Our outdoor areas are ruma, are tailored to each age and stage of learning and development, they offer a range of equipment and resources which promote active exploration, thinking and reasoning along with turn-taking, experimentation, challenges and fun as they learn what their bodies are capable of.
-Our indoor environment offers areas to enjoy music and movement, paint like van Gogh, create, imagine & discover with collage & loose parts, construct towers, bake with friends, role play in the family corner, do a puzzle or read a book in our quiet nook.
-A place for fun, laughter, questions, curiosity, imagination, challenge, involvement, companionship, and love.
+Our indoor environment offers areas to enjoy music and movement, paint like van Gogh, create, imagine, and discover with collage and loose parts, construct towers, bake with friends, role-play in the family corner, do a puzzle, or read a book in our quiet nook.
+It’s a place for fun, laughter, questions, curiosity, imagination, challenge, involvement, companionship, and love.

-We are extremely proud to hold the Whānau Tohu Manawa Ora | Healthy Heart Award from the Healthy Heart Foundation for the amazing things we do to promote healthy food and physical activity.
+We are extremely proud to hold the Whānau Tohu Manawa Ora | Healthy Heart Award from the Healthy Heart Foundation.
+Our early childhood centre at Coopers Beach achieved this for the amazing things we do to promote healthy food and physical activity.
 We are helping our tamariki to have healthy habits and healthy hearts for life.